3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

-Not actually used by Talos II.
-File name suggests it is for Axone, while Talos has Nimbus chips.
+Here's an example of initfile mentioned earlier.
+This particular file isn't actually used by Talos II.
+File name suggests it is for Axone, while Talos has Nimbus chips, more on that later.

-There are only 2 .initfile files, probably someone forgot to remove them from the tree.
+There are only 2 .initfile files in this form in Hostboot source code, my guess is that someone just forgot to remove them from the tree.

 ---